MrChopPot/SQLPractice/README.md

 # Welcome, My Friends!

-You can find my answers for **3 sets of SQL Questions** in this folder:
+You can find my solutions for **3 sets of SQL Questions** in this folder:

 * **CSDN 50 Classic SQL Questions**
 * **HackerRank SQL**